rodrigosetti/biotopia/README.md

 space where the creature can consume both food and key particles.

-For a mouth to exist, the empty space should have at least three cell neighbours (orthogonal neighbours might have at most four cell neighbours).
+For a mouth to exist, the empty space should have at least three cell neighbours (orthogonal neighbours might have at most four cell neighbours;
+therefore it must have 3 or 4 neighbours).
 It doesn't matter if the cell is a regular (green) or head (yellow) type.

 For example, in the following structures, we denote with an `*` the place where a mouth exists: